main page

 Anything physical that we can trick into doing math, we've made into computers.
 A electronic voltage, the number of turns on a shaft, the distance of a paper, even hydraulics have been used to represent signals for analog computing.
 As long as whatever is representing the analog signal can change within a range of two numbers (ex: any number within 10 to -10), it works!
 Along with being continuous, all math operations are happening at the same time as all other operations of a program.
 These features make analog computers function very differently from digital computers in terms of use and the components that make them up.
 Yet, I would like to show that the math operations commonly used are actually deceptively simple. (for clarity I will be assuming you are using an electronic analog computer but other types might apply)

-(Setting the X axis to time, the Y axis is the range for the analog signals.
-Red and Green (if needed) are inputs, and blue is the output.
+Setting the X axis to time, the Y axis is the range for the analog signals.
+Red is the input, and blue is the output.

 Coefficient

-This math operation takes our input, and multiplies it by a value we set to our output.
-The set value in this example is .5, but like our signals, this multiplier's value may be anything within a set range.
+This math operation takes our input, and multiplies it by a value we set manually to our output.
+The set value in this example is .5, but like our signals, this multiplier's value may be anything within our computer's range.

-Most math operations are pretty self-explanatory. inverters flip positive and negative values.
-Multipliers multiply analog signals.
+Most math operations are pretty self-explanatory.
+Adders add signals together, Multipliers multiply analog signals.
 But, nothing compares to...

 ✨️Integrators✨️